-Start by talking with your doctor.
+Start by talking with your provider.
 Perhaps there is a different Part D drug covered by the plan that might work just as well for you.
 You can call Member Services to ask for a list of covered Part D drugs that treat the same medical condition.
-This list can help your doctor to find a covered drug that might work for you.
+This list can help your provider to find a covered drug that might work for you.

-You can file an exception
+You can ask for an exception

-You and your doctor can ask the plan to make an exception for you and cover the Part D drug in the way you would like it to be covered.
-If your doctor or other prescriber says that you have medical reasons that justify asking us for an exception, your doctor or other prescriber can help you request an exception to the rule.
+You and your provider can ask the plan to make an exception for you and cover the Part D drug in the way you would like it to be covered.
+If your provider says that you have medical reasons that justify asking us for an exception, your provider can help you request an exception to the rule.
 For example, you can ask the plan to cover a Part D drug even though it is not on the plan's Drug List.
-Or you can ask the plan to make an exception and cover the drug without restrictions.
+Or you can ask the plan to make an exception and cover the Part D drug without restrictions.

-If you and your doctor or other prescriber want to ask for an exception, Chapter 9, Section 6.2 tells what to do.
+If you and your provider want to ask for an exception, see the "Step-by-step: How to ask for a coverage decision, including an exception" portion of the "What to do if you have a problem or complaint (coverage decisions, appeals, complaints)" section of this booklet tells what to do.
 It explains the procedures and deadlines that have been set by Medicare to make sure your request is handled promptly and fairly.

-Section 5.3 What can you do if your Part D drug is in a cost-sharing tier you think is too high?
+What can you do if your Part D drug is in a cost-sharing tier you think is too high?

-If your drug is a cost-sharing tier you think is too high, here are things you can do:
+If your Part D drug is in a cost-sharing tier you think is too high, here are things you can do: